swissmanu/mse-thesis/content/thesis.md

 I developed the presented RxJS debugging extension with the intention to establish a sustainable open source project.

-The contribution and architecture guides ([Appendices @sec:contributing; Appendices @sec:architecture]) introduce new contributors to the extension's implementation and code organization details.
-The transparent project governance is built around the GitHub platform: The feature backlog and bug-tracking are based on GitHub Issues, Discussions help triage inquiries from users.
+Two guides introduce new contributors to the project and to the extension's implementation and code organization details ([Appendices @sec:contributing; Appendices @sec:architecture]).
+The transparent project governance is built around the GitHub platform: The feature backlog and bug-tracking is based on GitHub Issues, Discussions help triage inquiries from users.
 Unit and integration tests, automatically executed using GitHub Actions, help keep the extension's main branch stable.

-The feature backlog in [Appendix @sec:feature-backlog] contains various ideas for practical-oriented future work.
+The feature backlog in [Appendix @sec:feature-backlog] contains ideas for practical-oriented future work.
 I present two features from this backlog in the following.

 ### User Onboarding after Installation ([Issue #58](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues/58))

 After an engineer installed the extension, they are left on their own to get started with debugging.
 Even though the readme file provides information to some extent, the onboarding experience for new users can be improved.
 With this feature, ways to enhance that experience should be explored and suitable measures be implemented eventually.

 A contributor needs to understand the vscode extension API.
-However, profound knowledge of the extension's source code is not required.
+However, profound knowledge of the extension's own source code is not required.

 ### Log Point History ([Issue #44](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues/44))

 Instead of showing only the latest emitted event from an enabled operator log point, the debugger should display all previously emitted events.
 This functionality would allow engineers to reconstruct the behavior of an operator without over and over replaying the failure scenario using the live system.

-A contribution could start simple by implementing a list displaying historic events in textual form.
-The list could then be gradually improved towards a graphical representation of the events using marble diagrams.
+A contributor may start simple by implementing a list displaying historic events in textual form.
+The list might then be gradually improved towards a graphical representation of the events using marble diagrams ([Appendix @sec:marble-diagram-syntax]).

 This feature requires a good understanding of the vscode extension API as well as in-depth knowledge of the debugging extensions codebase.
+However, all event data to populate a historic view is already present.
+The telemetry component/protocol of the extension does not need any extension.

 # Conclusion {#sec:conclusion}